What’s better, weights or calisthenics?

 It’s easy (hopefully you’re not stuck on the first video) to get our heads around a weight is a weight.
 10kg is 10kg regardless of the material.
 Dumbbell or bodyweight, it’s just a weight.

-And the body interprets moving a weight as resistance.
-And just like a weight is a weight.
+The body interprets moving a weight as resistance.
+Just like a weight is a weight.
 Resistance is resistance.

 Your body, your brain, your muscles don’t care and they don’t even know what is causing the resistance.
 All they know is how to produce force to try and overcome it.

 So it doesn’t matter if you do bodyweight exercises, use metal weights or even make some dumbbells out of feathers!
 It’s a weight and it’s all resistance.